wkcosmology/zCOSMOS-bright_group_catalog/readme.md

 1. `GroupID`: a unique ID of each group in the group catalog;
 2. `cenID`: galaxy ID of the central galaxy of a group;
 3. `cenID2015`: central galaxy ID in [Laigle at al. 2015][2];
-4. `RA_avg`: Right Ascension (J2000) of the group center in degrees, deﬁned as the average RA of member galaxies weighted by the stellar mass;
+4. `RA_avg`: Right Ascension (J2000) of the group center in degrees, defied as the average RA of member galaxies weighted by the stellar mass;
-5. `dec_avg`: Declination (J2000) of the group center in degrees, deﬁned as the average Dec of member galaxies weighted by the stellar mass;
+5. `dec_avg`: Declination (J2000) of the group center in degrees, defied as the average Dec of member galaxies weighted by the stellar mass;
-6. `z_avg`: redshift of the group, deﬁned as the average redshift of member galaxies with spectroscopic redshift weighted by the stellar mass;
+6. `z_avg`: redshift of the group, defied as the average redshift of member galaxies with spectroscopic redshift weighted by the stellar mass;
-7. `HaloMass`: 10-based logarithm of the halo mass of a group in units of $\rm M_{\odot}$;
+7. `HaloMass`: 10-based logarithm of the halo mass of a group in units of M_sun;
 8. `GroupTag`: 0 for groups with only spectroscopic members, 1 for groups with photometric central and spectroscopic member, and 2 for groups with only one photometric member;
 9. `Richness`: number of member galaxies in a group.